-- Afternoons ends Monday Thursday promptly at 6pm & Friday at 5:30 pm.
-A late fee will be charged for every student PreK through 6th who has not been picked up by the ending times of Afternoons.
-If you are running late, please call the Afternoons cell at 610-639-3747 to inform the staff. - Terms and special Circumstances - Payment is expected in full within ten working days of the invoice date and is the responsibility of the custodial parent.
-Unpaid bills over 30 days may result in suspension of the extended day privileges. - Parents attending teacher conferences, or otherwise engaged in meetings involving school activities, will not be charged if their children are sent to the Afternoons Program provided they notify the business office within one week in writing or by email, defining the nature of the activity, the date and the child's name.
+Terms and Special Circumstances

+Payment is expected in full within ten working days of the invoice date and is the responsibility of the custodial parent.
+Unpaid bills over 30 days may result in suspension of the extended day privileges.
+Parents attending teacher conferences or meetings involving school activities will not be charged if their children are sent to the Afternoons Program.
+Please notify the Afternoons staff on the day of your meeting/activity, as well as Nancy Oddo (noddo@montgomeryschool.org) in the Business Office with the details.